The Health Insurance Marketplace & People with Diabetes

 Starting in 2016, Marketplaces in most states will have online tools to help you see which doctors are covered in plans and whether a health plan covers a particular prescription drug.
 Visit www.healthcare.gov to search for plans available to you in your state’s Marketplace.

 Do I Have to Have Health Insurance?

-Starting in 2014, most individuals must have health insurance or pay a tax penalty in the following year, unless they qualify for an exemption.
-Plans purchased in the Marketplace will meet this requirement, and so will job-based coverage, Medicare, Medicaid, state Children’s Health Insurance Programs (CHIP), TRICARE and the Veterans health care program.
+Starting in 2014, most individuals must have health insurance.
+Plans purchased in the Marketplace will meet this requirement, and so will job-based coverage, Medicare, Medicaid, state Children's Health Insurance Programs (CHIP), most TRICARE plans and the Veterans health care program.

 What Benefits Will Be Covered In the Marketplace?

 Health insurance sold in the Marketplace must at least cover a set of "essential health benefits."
 This includes: doctor's office visits; emergency room services and hospitalization; pregnancy and newborn care; mental health and substance use disorder services; prescription drugs; rehabilitative services and devices; laboratory services; preventive services; chronic disease management; and children's health services (including oral and vision care).

 Can I Be Denied Coverage or Charged More Because of My Diabetes?
 Are There Other Protections I Should Know About?

 You cannot be denied coverage or charged more because you have a pre-existing condition such as diabetes.
 This is true for new plans sold inside and outside the Marketplace.
 Plans can only set higher premiums based on age, tobacco use, family size, and geography.

 In addition, plans must limit how much you pay out-of-pocket for benefits and must provide certain health services aimed at preventing disease at no charge.
 Plans cannot set a dollar limit on the amount the insurance company will spend on "essential health benefits" either in a given year or during the entire time you're enrolled in that plan.